-The ESNCM offers three programs of study in its branches - the Bustan or Kindergarten program, the Regular program and the Amateur program.
+The ESNCM offers several programs of study in its branches

 The Bustan Program